All the best products we’ve tested in 2021 (so far) | CNN Underscored

 Read more from our testing of beard trimmers here.

-Best dry shampoo: DryBar Detox Dry Shampoo ($26; target.com)
+Best dry shampoo: DryBar Detox Dry Shampoo ($26; nordstrom.com and ulta.com)

 DryBar Detox Dry Shampoo was the best at absorbing oil, aptly removed sweat and dirt and had the most pleasing scent, leaving our panelists’ hair feeling cleaner and smelling better than any other dry shampoo we tried.
 Think of it as a sort of oil-absorbing sheet for your hair — a sponge that, even when applied in a fine, veil-like mist, sops up oil, sweat and dirt for even the greasier-haired among us.